LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/methods/get-delete-request.md

+---
 title: Get Deletion Requests
 keywords:
 level1: Documents
-level2: Admin
 level3: Personal Data Deletion API
 level4: Methods
 order: 30
 permalink: personal-data-deletion-get-deletion-requests.html
 indicator: both
 ---

-This API returns the metadata related to the deletion requests that were submitted by the brand, including their current status
+This API returns the metadata related to the deletion requests that were submitted by the brand, including their current status.

 ### Request